 - If your injury was work-related, you may have to change how you use your hands and arms to perform your job.

 - If you can’t do your work without repetitive movements, you might need to consider changing jobs.

 - Change your hand and arm position frequently while performing an activity.

 - Take frequent breaks to rest or stretch your wrists and arms.

 - Avoid any activities and positions that put pressure on superficial nerves.

 - Make sure you aren’t putting pressure on superficial nerves while sleeping.

 - Rest your arms as much as possible throughout the day.

-Any of the nerves in your arm can become pinched if they’re compressed by surrounding structures.
-It’s most likely to happen where the nerve travels through a tunnel or other small space.
+A pinched nerve happens when structures around the nerves put pressure on it.
+It’s most likely to happen where the nerve travels through a tunnel or other small space in the arm.